 The Training Committee will develop training strategies for new staff, staff “refresher” training, new release changes, and work to ensure agencies have access to the training needed to utilize the system to support public health practice.

 Committee requires a Chair, Co-Chair and Recording Officer or Minute taker.
-Officer positions should be identified at the annual business meeting in June and then updated at user group meetings during the year as there are changes.
+Officer positions should be identified at the annual business meeting and then updated at user group meetings during the year as there are changes.

 Officer Terms/Rotation: Minimum of two-year term for Chairs, which is staggered so that at least one co-Chair overlaps and can mentor new Chair.